zmedlnow/stash-vr-companion/README.md

         * `SPHERE` - 3D 360° projection used by some earlier videos
         * `MONO` - Mono video with the same image for both eyes, commonly used with mono 360 videos
         * `2DCONV` - 2D to 3D conversions
+4. 3D Scenes may also have the following optional tags:
+    * `EYESWAP` - Swaps the eyes in the stereo projection.
+SBS will have the left eye take the right half of the video, TB will have the left eye take the bottom half of the video.
+Supported by Heresphere API, not currently supported by Deovr API.

 ## Additional filter categories
 The default categories are Recent, 2D and VR.
 You can pin a studio and performers by adding a string to the studio description and a tag to the performer.